 Booming blade allows you to make a regular attack with a melee weapon and leave a charge of energy on the creature you hit.
 If that creature willingly moves 5 ft before your next turn they take an amount of d8 (depending on your level) in thunder damage.

 This spell is available to the same list of spellcasters, and works for the same types of builds.
 The big difference is that this requires you to actually use a weapon.
 Realistically, having a trusty weapon is a great suggestion for any caster that wants to be close range, so this works perfectly.

 Green Flame Blade, Evocation Cantrip

-Another cantrip that makes for a stronger melee attack, green flame blade deals the weapons damage as normal and then allows you to send a ball of green flame towards another enemy within 5 ft of the first target.
+Another cantrip that makes for a stronger melee attack, green-flame blade deals the weapon’s damage as normal and then allows you to send a ball of green flame toward another enemy within 5 feet of the first target.

 With this cantrip, you can make sure you’re only next to one enemy, and still deal damage to multiple targets.

 A great spell for much further down the line, mordenkainen’s sword allows you to conjure a sword that you control for as long as you maintain concentration.